R. Kelly breaks his silence on sexual abuse claims: "I have been assassinated"

 "What are the lies that you're hearing that disturb you most?"
 King asked.

 Chicago prosecutors have charged Kelly with 10 counts of aggravated criminal sexual abuse.
 Three of the four alleged victims were underage when the suspected crimes happened.
-Kelly has pleaded not guilty.
-But sources tell CBS News federal and state authorities in at least two states, New York and Illinois, are now investigating a variety of allegations.
+Kelly pleaded not guilty, but sources tell CBS News federal and state authorities in at least two states, New York and Illinois, are now investigating a variety of allegations.

-The singer has faced intense scrutiny for more than a decade.
-It was reignited in January after the six-part Lifetime docuseries "Surviving R. Kelly" featured interviews with seven accusers and former members of his inner circle.
+Kelly has faced intense scrutiny for more than a decade, which was reignited in January after the six-part Lifetime docuseries "Surviving R. Kelly."
+It featured interviews with seven accusers and former members of his inner circle.
 They all said Kelly preys on vulnerable women and young girls.

 "Have you done anything that you regret, have you done anything wrong?"
 King asked.